netstim/SlicerForLeadDBS/README.md

 ## Build

-Follow Slicer developer guidelines for building this app.
+Follow Slicer developer guidelines to build this app.

+### Known errors

+For some reason local build fails in Windows beacuse of a problem in LibFFI project.
+Solution is to build the project in Debug configuration; copy the `debug.obj` from `C:\S4L\LibFFI-build\objlib.dir\Debug` to `C:\S4L\LibFFI-build\objlib.dir\Release`; and build again in Release configuration

-## Patch
+## Package

+Follow Slicer developer guidelines to package this app.

+### Known errors

-Still some issues when fixing h5py rpath.
-To do this manually:
+Still some issues when fixing h5py rpath in macos.
+Manuall solution:

 ```bash
 cd ZIP